-Cutting Special Needs Factsheet
+Cutting Factsheet (for Schools)

 What Teachers Should Know

 People typically cut themselves on their wrists, forearms, thighs, or belly.
-They might use a razor blade, knife, scissors, a metal tab from a soda can, the end of a paper clip, a nail file, or a pen.
+They might use a razorblade, knife, scissors, a metal tab from a soda can, the end of a paper clip, a nail file, or a pen.
 Some people burn their skin with the end of a cigarette or lighted match.

 Cutting can be a sign of emotional distress.
 Teens cut for many different reasons:

 - Most teens who cut are struggling with powerful emotions and cutting gives them a sense of relief.

 - Cutting provides a sense of control over other things teens can't control.

 - Cutting can start as an impulsive behavior, but it becomes harder to stop the more they do it.

 - Some teens who cut are also struggling with other urges, obsessions, or compulsive behaviors.